enthought/enaml/docs/source/developers_corner.rst

 Functions
 ^^^^^^^^^

-In order to create autodoc friendly docstrings for functions please consider the following:
+In order to create autodoc-friendly docstrings for functions, please consider the following:

     - The current parser extension supports the following headings for